Auctions

 Sovereignty wins the 2024 Street Sense Stakes at Churchill Downs

-"I'm not so sure that the configuration of the racetrack, going a mile-and-a-sixteenth, is really going to suit him because he's sort of a deep closer, or that's what he's shown so far," Mott said.
+"I'm not so sure that the configuration of the racetrack, going a mile and a sixteenth, is really going to suit him because he's sort of a deep closer, or that's what he's shown so far," Mott said.
 "At Gulfstream, you break right into the turn, and then it's a very short stretch before you finish at the first wire, which is the sixteenth pole.

 "But we've got to get him started and we've got try to earn some points for the Kentucky Derby."